Alondono97/thedragonofthe.rest/README.md

 # Decription
 ### A Free REST API that returns Uncle Iroh quotes from Avatar: The Last Airbender.

 # Usage

 ```
 GET http://api.thedragonofthe.rest/quote
 ```

+Not currently deployed, but feel free to use as reference.

 # Development